Coronavirus (COVID-19) update:

 For more information, please go to the Register a birth page.

 Death registrations: These take place over the telephone.
 You must not come to the Register Office.
 Please ensure the contact number you give us when making your appointment is correct as this is the number the registrar will phone you on to complete the registration.
 During the call, the registrar will explain the process for the paperwork.

-Notice of marriage/civil partnership appointments: If you have an appointment booked with us then please still attend as these appointments are able to continue during the lockdown period.
+Notice of marriage/civil partnership appointments: If you have an appointment booked with us then please still attend as these appointments are continuing.
 We are contacting, in ceremony date order, those couples who need to give their notice of intention.

 Certificates: Orders can only be taken for certificates from recently registered births and deaths.
 The priority service is suspended.